7 Questions to Ask Before You Plan Your Garden

 1. What planting zone am I in?

-This is the first question you should ask because this can help you choose when and what to plant.
+This is the first question you should ask before you plan your garden because this can help you choose when and what to plant.
 Your zone indicates your weather patterns, and not all plants do well in all zones.
 Identify your planting zone first so you can get an idea of when it is time to start planting and which plants will do well in your zone.

 2. What kind of space am I working with?